mstriemer/tracking-protection-experiment/README.md

     { domains: ["example.com", "example.org"], thirdParty: true })
 ```

-### `webRequest.onBeforeRequest`, `webRequest.onBeforeHeadersSent` updates
+### Event handler updates

-These events are updated to support the `classifiedAs` filter.
-The callback
+The filters for events are updated to support the `classifiedAs` filter.
+The
-will only be triggered when a request matches the classification as defined
+callback will only be triggered when a request matches the classification as
-by a call to `webRequest.classifyRequests`.
+defined by a call to `webRequest.classifyRequests`.

 ```js
 webRequest.onBeforeRequest.addListener(